 If nerves are compressed, often the first three fingers of the hand might feel a numb or tingling pain.
+Pain can also occur anywhere else between the neck and hand.
 Sometimes grip strength or the ability to feel something you are holding decreases, or it might be difficult to type, write with a pen, or use tools.

 For neurogenic (nerve-related) TOS there can be severe muscle wasting at the base of the thumb, called “Gilliatt-Sumner hand.”

 - If the swelling affects your nerves, it is called neurogenic or neurological TOS.

 - If it affects your blood vessels, it is vascular TOS.